 “Cheap” and “travel insurance” doesn’t always walk hand-in-hand when you’re American.

 Life is all a bit of a gamble.
 It’s like deciding whether or not to buy ‘collision insurance’ on a rental car.
 In many cases, you probably won’t need it; but then, you never know…

 It all depends on your health, how extreme or accident-prone you are, what type of activities will you participate in (bunjee jumping, skiiing, surfing, scuba diving, etc..), and all the risk factors you feel may be involved.
 It’s a personal choice.

 – Yes.
 I had amoebic dysentery for a month in India. (read here)

 – I got heat exhaustion and scraped up in a motorbike collision in…India again.

 But with accommodations and medical services being extremely cheap and quite decent in large cities, like Mumbai and Delhi (where a friend of mine went to get a fractured toe examined and walked away with an x-ray and doctor’s diagnosis for under $8).
-I didn’t need my insurance.
-Filing a claim on my expenses (under $20) wouldn’t be worth the time or paperwork!
+I didn’t need my World Nomads Traveler’s Insurance.
+I had it though and it guaranteed me peace of mind.
+But in that case, filing a claim on my expenses (under $20) wouldn’t be worth the time or paperwork!

 When is travel insurance definitely necessary?